Torch relay for Tokyo Olympics kicks off its 121-day journey

 The relay began in northeastern Fukushima prefecture, the area that was devastated by the 2011 earthquake, tsunami and the meltdown of three nuclear reactors.
 About 18,000 died in the tragedy,

-The first runner with the torch was Azusa Iwashimizu, a player from the Japan team that won the Women’s World Cup in 2011.
+The first runner with the torch was Azusa Iwashimizu, a key player in the Japan team that won the Women’s World Cup in 2011.

+Decked out in a white track suit, she carried the torch out of the J-Village indoor soccer training center and was surrounded by 14 other members of the team and coach Norio Sasaki at the rear.
+They were also decked out in white track suits.

-The opening ceremony for the start of the relay was held at J-Village, a soccer training site.
-The ceremony was closed to the public because of the fear of spreading COVID-19, but was shown on national television.
+The ceremony was closed to the public because of the fear of spreading COVID-19 but was streamed live.

+“The torch of Tokyo 2020 will become a bright light for hope for Japanese citizens and citizens in the world and a light at the end of the tunnel,” said Seiko Hashimoto, the president of the local organizing committee and a former Olympian herself.

+Homare Sawa, the biggest star on the 2011 team, missed the ceremony.
+She is being treated for a condition affecting her inner ear and had to withdraw from the event.

 Fans were told to social-distance along the roadside as the torch passes, and they are to refrain from loud cheering.
 Organizers have said they will stop or reroute the relay if crowding becomes a problem during the four-month parade.